Insights

 • Details in relation to the licence holder, Radiation Safety Officer and any representatives who are authorised to communicate with the Department of Heath.

-• A list of each site at which the radiation practices will be conducted including details of each source that will be used at each site and a floorplan of each site with the location of the radiation source identified.
+• A list of each site at which the radiation practice will be conducted including details of each source that will be used at each site and a floorplan of each site with the location of the radiation source identified.

 • Details of the radiation safety training requirements for persons using or working around the radiation sources and a list of those persons and their respective training and qualifications to use the radiation sources.